chriscareycode/nagiostv-react/README.md

 One thing to note for local development.
 Since Nagios is running on a different server than your local development, you will need to point to the remote server in the "Nagios cgi-bin path" setting.
-It will not easily be able to access the Nagios CGIs since, by default, Nagios does not enable CORS headers on those scripts.
-You will need to either modify your Apache install to add CORS headers there, or to run a simple Node.js server that will proxy the request and add the CORS headers.
+It will not easily be able to access the Nagios CGIs since, by default, Nagios does not enable CORS headers on those scripts, and the Nagios cgi-bin path may also have authentication enabled.
+You will need to either modify your Apache install to add CORS headers there, or to run a simple Node.js server that will proxy the request and add the CORS headers and auth.
 Reach out to me if you want help here, I will add instructions and sample code for this at some point.

 Development - Committing your changes to this project